 Installing Glances on Unraid

-The Glances integration is set up using the Home Assistant web dashboard.
-There will be no editing of YAML needed for this integration.
-Add a new integration in the Home Assistant settings and search for Glances.
-If you haven’t made any changes to the Glances docker container all you have to do is enter your Unraid system’s IP address and click on submit.
+Setting up the Glances integration with Home Assistant is a breeze using the web dashboard – no YAML editing required.
+Add a new integration in Home Assistant settings and search for Glances.
+Assuming you haven't altered the Glances docker container, input your Unraid system's IP address and click submit.